-Youth Organizations Not Affiliated with DeMatha
+Youth Organizations/Programs and College Programs Not Affiliated with DeMatha

-Disclaimer: All of the following youth organizations are Not Affiliated with DeMatha Catholic High School.
+Disclaimer: All of the following youth organizations and programs are Not Affiliated with DeMatha Catholic High School.
 It is the parents’ and students’ responsibility to perform their due diligence when looking into any of the following programs.

-The purpose of this page to inform parents and students of programs in the DC and Maryland Area that they may want to explore.
+The purpose of this page is to inform parents and students of programs in the DC and Maryland Area that they may want to explore.

 More organizations will continually be added to this site as the site moderator comes across them.
 If you are aware of any good programs please email Mr. Sicko at ssicko@dematha.org.